By Paola Santiago

 The Book Loft in Columbus

-If you’ve ever wondered where J.K.
-Rowling came up with the idea for the Weasley’s topsy-turvy house, we think she took a page out of The Book Loft.
+If you've ever wondered where the idea for the Weasley's topsy-turvy house came from, we think it took a page out of The Book Loft.
 32 Rooms chock-full of popular page-turners, regional authors and classic favorites are stitched together to make the most unique bookshop experience in the state.
 Check out their website and study the map before entering a maze where every room is a different subject or theme!

 Two-Dollar Radio Headquarters in Columbus